cooperalanmyers/GVSU-CIS350-Automotive/docs/software_requirements_specification.md

 	1. Tilt-compensated compass shall record session data to an SD card or text file
 	2. Tilt-compensated compass shall be stabilized on a level surface.
 	3. Tilt-compensated compass shall have capability to record both compensated and uncompensated heading.
+2. Various Implementations
  	4. When power is turned on/off LED screen shall accordingly coordinate on/off.
 	5. Our data shall react appropriately to the magnet.
 	6. Data recorded shall be delimited by spaces or commas.
 	7. When titled on x and y, and not z, reading shall be same/similar.